X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain03triangles.md

 # Drawing your first Triangle

 This chapter will cover the basics of drawing.
-First a few things you should know about.
+First, a few things you should know about.

 ## Creating 3D content

 Every object drawn in 3D is drawn using triangles.
-Even spheres can be represented using triangles, if you use enough of them.
+Even spheres can be represented using triangles if you use enough of them.
 Surprisingly enough, a triangle is defined by 3 points.
-Every point is defined by a vector, specifying the X, Y and Z coordinates of the point.
+Every point is defined by a vector, specifying the X, Y, and Z coordinates of the point.
 However, just knowing the coordinates of a point might not be enough, for example, you might also want to define a color for a given point as well, this is where a vertex (pl. vertices) comes in as it represents a list of properties for a given point, including the position, color and so on.

 MonoGame has a structure that fits perfectly to hold our vertex information, the **VertexPositionColor** struct, a vertex of this type can hold a position and a color, which is perfect to begin with.
 To define a triangle, we need 3 of these vertices, which we will store in an array.